Using Schroedinger cat quantum state for detection of a given phase shift: Appendices

 \subsection{Derivation of Eq.\,\eqref{ifo_io_H}}

-Here we consider the generalized optical scheme, see Fig.\,\ref{fig:ifo_app}, that encompasses both asymmetric and antisymmetric options shown in Fig.\,\ref{fig:parity-optic-scheme}(a) and (b).
-We assume arbitrary real values of the beamsplitters amplitude reflectivity $R$ and transmissivity $T$, satisfying the unitarity condition $R^2+T^2=1$, and arbitrary phase shifts in the arms $\phi_1$ and $\phi_2$.
+In this Appendix, we consider a generalized optical scheme, see Fig.\,\ref{fig:ifo_app}, that encompasses both asymmetric and antisymmetric options shown in Fig.\,\ref{fig:parity-optic-scheme}(a) and (b).
+We assume arbitrary real values of the beamsplitters' amplitude reflectivity $R$ and transmissivity $T$, satisfying the unitarity condition $R^2+T^2=1$, and arbitrary phase shifts in the arms $\phi_1$ and $\phi_2$.

-Let $\hat{a}_{1,2}$ be the annihilation operators of light at the input ports, $\hat{b}_{1,2}$ --- the ones after the first beamsplitter, $\hat{c}_{1,2}$ --- before the second beamsplitter, and $\hat{d}_{1,2}$ --- the output ones.
+Let $\hat{a}_{1,2}$ be the annihilation operators of light at the input ports, $\hat{b}_{1,2}$ --- the ones after the first beamsplitter, $\hat{c}_{1,2}$ --- before the second beamsplitter, and $\hat{d}_{1,2}$ --- at the output ports.
 In the Heisenberg picture, equations for these operators are the following:

 Combining these equations, we obtain:

 We detach the classical amplitude $A\gg1$ from the quantum fluctuations term at the bright input port: